It is the intent of the Board to:

 - Retirees desiring to be rehired by the District must make application to Canyons School District.

-- Employees who have retired and are then rehired will not be placed on a step greater than:
+- Employees who have retired and are then rehired will not be placed on a step/increment level greater than:

 - Administrative employees – Step 5

-- Employees who have retired and are then rehired after six months serve one year as a provisional employee and all policies regarding provisional status must be followed.
+- Employees who have retired and are then rehired after one year are provisional employees and all policies regarding provisional status must be followed.

 - Retired employees who are rehired are subject to the provisions of the Utah State Retirement Act, and are, therefore, ineligible to earn a second retirement (e.g. if the employee retired from another state agency and then came to Canyons, they are ineligible for Canyons retirement benefits).